Ramadan and its Protocol

 Keep the body hydrated

 Water intake is the most important fact for a healthy body and maintains the milk supply for the baby.
 So, keep taking water bit by bit after the Iftar till Sehar time to maintain the body requirements.

-The healthy eating habit is wonderful for nursing your baby and for yourself too.
+A healthy eating habit is wonderful for nursing your baby and for yourself too.

 Add natural healthy food to your diet to maintain the energy level throughout the fasting time.

-It is best to eat dates, milk, yogurt, protein-rich food, and complex carbohydrates-based meal especially at Sehar time to produce energy till Iftar time.
+It is best to eat dates, milk, yogurt, protein-rich food, and complex carbohydrates-based meal, especially at Sehar time to produce energy till Iftar time.

 Alternate of breastfeeding

 If the baby is above six months, introduce home-based natural solid food to the baby.

 Fruits-based milkshakes are a wise choice as an alternative.